kyusubshin/ScammerUniversityFinals/README.md

 We added error bars to indicate the standard deviation of the models' responses for every round (total 50 rounds).

+### _3. Ethics_

+We used an identical methodology for our ethical analysis using Streamlit(https://streamlit.io) to generate an interactive dashboard.
+Model answers were assigned values of 1, 0, and -1 for yes, no, and unknown/errors respectively for 50 independent tests of each question.
+We then measured the probability that the models returned a "yes" response with the variance and standard deviation included as well.

+Each of the 8 categories: lying, animals/environment, race/gender, health, age, theft, doomsday, and other interesting outcomes were filtered individually for the analysis.
+The corresponding probabilities, variance, and the standard deviation were included for each filtered category.
+Each model was included within each catergory for comparison.

 ### _5. Statistical Testing_